Skip to content

 1. Quality insufficient → upgrade to BAAI/bge-large-en-v1.5 (335M params, 1024-dim, ~1.3 GB; still in-process if worker RAM allows).

-2. Worker RAM pressure OR embedding volume outpaces in-process → deploy huggingface/text-embeddings-inference sidecar on Cloud Run CPU (~$50–80/month flat; frees worker memory).
+2. Worker RAM pressure OR embedding volume outpaces in-process → run huggingface/text-embeddings-inference as a dedicated Cloudflare Container, off the in-process worker (one compute vendor per ADR-109; frees worker memory).

-3. Quality demands frontier OR enterprise DPA demands a named provider → swap to a cloud API (Gemini gemini-embedding-001 preferred by GCP lean; OpenAI text-embedding-3-large if non-GCP).
+3. Quality demands frontier OR enterprise DPA demands a named provider → swap to a cloud API (Gemini gemini-embedding-001 or OpenAI text-embedding-3-large).

 Alternatives considered

-Gemini gemini-embedding-001 cloud (the initial recommendation).
-Reversed: sets a cost-scaling track incompatible with the funding trajectory. $150/month at 1M emb/month is trivial; $15K/month at 100M emb/month is real.
+Gemini gemini-embedding-001 cloud.
+Rejected: sets a cost-scaling track incompatible with the funding trajectory. $150/month at 1M emb/month is trivial; $15K/month at 100M emb/month is real.
 In-process reuses existing worker compute at zero additional cost.

 Voyage-3.
 MongoDB acquisition trajectory; the API is becoming an Atlas Vector Search feature.